 - Agile requires a “servant leadership” approach which means that you completely abdicate the leadership role

-Those stereotypes generally follow many of the stereotypes that people have about seeing “Agile” and “Waterfall” as binary and mutually-exclusive choices with nothing in the middle of those extremes.
-Instead of force-fitting a project to one of those extremes, the right approach is to go in the other direction and fit the methodology to the nature of the problem and sometimes that requires a blend of the two approaches.
+Those stereotypes generally follow many of the stereotypes that people have about “Agile” and “Waterfall”.
+They see them as binary and mutually-exclusive choices with nothing in the middle of those extremes.
+Instead of force-fitting a project to one of those extremes, the right approach is to go in the other direction and fit the methodology to the nature of the problem.
+Sometimes that requires a blend of the two approaches.

 You can make some similar observations about leadership style:

 - A good leader doesn’t have one well-defined style of leadership that he/she force-fits all situations to.

 - A good leader recognizes that different styles of leadership are needed in different situations.
 That’s what “situational leadership” is all about

 Another important observation is that the leadership style that is most appropriate in a given situation is directly related to the nature of the project and the problem solving approach.
 Here’s how I see the relationship:

 The nature of the problem shapes the management objective and

 - The management objective shapes the problem solving approach

 - The problem-solving approach determines the leadership style that may be most appropriate